keathley/keathley.github.io/_posts/2020/2020-07-20-telemetry-conventions.md

 of the use cases you haven't thought of yet).
 So lean towards providing more metadata in your events than you think you need to.

+## Allow users to add more metadata

+Speaking of metadata, its totally reasonable for you to allow users to add additional information to an events metadata.
+This is often useful for users who want to add additional context or business related metrics to each event.

 ## Don't rely on middleware to emit your events

 A lot of libraries use middleware to emit telemetry events.
 I have some feedback on this pattern: